kelepooloffice/tbirdai.github.io/README.md

 If you want to test this locally, follow the next few steps:

-- Clone this repo eg: `git clone git@github.com:kelepool/docs.kelepool.com.git ./kelepool`
+- Clone this repo eg: `git clone git@github.com:TBirdAI/docs.tbird.ai.git `
-- Move into the directory: `cd kelepool`
+- Move into the directory: `cd docs.tbird.ai`
 - Install dependencies using: `npm install` or `yarn install`
 - Run the dev server which will create the site and update automatically when you make changes: `yarn dev` or `npm run dev`
 - Go to `http://localhost:8080/` in your browser to view the site.